 Most importantly I take action.

-Of course it doesn’t have to be books.
+Of course, it doesn’t have to be books.
 I’ve worked with a coach, spoken to counselors and physiologists at different times in my life.
 I’ve spoken to doctors when I felt I needed it.

 The point is when I need help I reach out.